yqkiuo/BreastSubtypeR/README.md

 ## Overview

-**BreastSubtypeR** is an R package designed to integrate multiple intrinsic molecular subtyping methods for breast cancer (BC), including nearest-centroid (NC-based) and single-sample predictor (SSP-based) approaches, along with an AUTO mode feature.
-It employs standardized input and output formats, providing a unified framework that is highly compatible with other R packages in the gene expression profiling field.
-The core functions of the package can also be used through an **interactive Shiny app**, making it user-friendly for those unfamiliar with R.
+**BreastSubtypeR** is an R package designed to unify and streamline intrinsic molecular subtyping methods for breast cancer (BC).
+It integrates both nearest-centroid (NC-based) and single-sample predictor (SSP-based) approaches, along with an innovative "AUTO" mode feature (described below).
+The package utilizes standardized input and output formats, providing a cohesive framework that is fully compatible with other R packages in the gene expression profiling field.
+Additionally, its core functions are accessible through an **interactive Shiny app**, making it user-friendly for researchers and clinicians with limited R programming experience.

 ## Features
 - **Comprehensive Intrinsic Subtyping for Breast Cancer**: Integrates multiple published intrinsic subtyping methods, including NC-based approaches like the original PAM50 (Parker et al., J Clin Oncol, 2009) and SSP-based methods.